wolfwdavid/SBA-307-HTML-and-CSS/readme.md

 # HTML Requirements

-* Have at least three pages.
+* Have at least three pages.[x]
+ - Login page
+ - Board Selector
+ - Main page
 Keep the grid system consistent between pages as much as possible.
 * Use at least ten different HTML tags.
 * Include at least one table.